Adobe-Experience-Cloud/analytics-io-lab/README.md

 ![s2_exercise2_results1](images/s2_exercise2_results1.png?raw=true)

-2. Find the `itemId` value for the "Search Results" page in the results from step 1.
+2. Find the `itemId` value for the "search results" page in the results from step 1.
-3. Construct a breakdown request to breakdown the "Search Results" page by **Browser**.
+3. Construct a breakdown request to breakdown the "search results" page by **Browser**.

  **You will need to edit the following JSON request before pasting into the body text box**:
   * The **id** for the **Occurrences** metric is **`metrics/occurrences`**